SOCS5013 Gender in Development: Approaches and Issues

 - Students are able to (1) demonstrate knowledge of various approaches to gender in development; (2) evaluate such approaches and the various concepts used in gender analysis of development; (3) apply these gender approaches and concepts to particular issues in development such as family planning and population control, education, family relations, access to resources, employment; (4) conduct research on gender in development; and (5) critically analyse gender issues in development in academic writing and in report form, as well as in discussions.

-- Typically this unit is assessed in the following ways: (1) essay; (2) research project; and (3) seminar participation.
+- Indicative assessments in this unit are as follows: (1) essay; (2) research project; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.